hbctraining/variant_analysis/lessons/01_VCF.md

 The first line `##fileformat=VCFv4.2` is telling us the version of the VCF file.

-The third line `##source=myImputationProgramV3.1` is describing the software that was used to create the VCF file.
+The third line `##source=myImputationProgramV3.1` is stating the software that was used to create the VCF file.

-The fourth line `##reference=file:///seq/references/1000GenomesPilot-NCBI36.fasta` is telling us which reference genome was used in the creation of this VCF file.
+The fourth line `##reference=file:///seq/references/1000GenomesPilot-NCBI36.fasta` is stating the full path to the reference genome that was used in the creation of this VCF file.

 The lines starting with `##INFO`, `##FILTER` and `##FORMAT` will define abbreviations for us that we will see in the INFO, FILTER and FORMAT fields of the data lines, respectively.